Nataliya-Matviychuk/ArtistFinder-fork/README.md

 # HTML and CSS advanced.

 Project for practicing advanced level and properties of HTML and CSS such as semantics and responsive web desing.
-Klick [here](https://nazar-pichak.github.io/ArtistFinder/) to see results.
+To see results follow link [here](https://nazar-pichak.github.io/ArtistFinder/) as well.